decentralized-identity/presentation-exchange/spec/spec.md

 #### Introduction of an optional property for the fields object
 The _fields object_ of an [[ref:Input Descriptor Object]] may now contain an `optional` property, indicating optionality of the field.

+#### Introduction of an optional `name` property to the input descriptor object
+An [[ref:Input Descriptor Object]] may now contain an `name` property, indicating a human readable representation of the target.

 #### Removal of schema property from Input Descriptor Objects
 Previously an [[ref:Input Descriptor Object]] had a `schema` property that contained an array of URIs for [[ref:Claim]] schema's.
 It introduced ambiguity and was the source of confusion.
 It has been replaced with a `fields` property in the _constraints object_ of the [[ref:Input Descriptor Object]], allowing for a more expressive approach to restrict to certain types for instance.